AAA How to Drive Online – Questions, Answers & Information

 Steps for completing Parent Taught Driver’s Ed:

-• Step one: If the student is under the age of 18, submit the Parent Taught Driver’s Education Affidavit to the Dept. of Public Safety.
-You can find it on the very last page of the Parent Taught Driver’s Education Packet at https://oklahoma.gov/content/dam/ok/en/dps/docs/parent_taught.pdf
+• Step one: If the student is under the age of 18, submit the Parent Taught Driver’s Education Application to Service Oklahoma.
+Click here to access the application.

 • Step two: Purchase How to Drive Online and create a username and password for the student to save their progress.
 They will use these credentials to log in and save their work each time.